Bachelor of Science in Nursing

 b) Send a written request to the Registrar's Office for copies of all transcripts, examination scores, etc. be sent to the School of Nursing.

 c) Submit an Application for Admission to the School of Nursing.
-Include proof of immunization status (including measles, mumps, rubella, varicella, diphtheria, tetanus, pertussis), TB screening, and CPR certification to the School of Nursing.
+Once admitted proof of immunization status (including measles, mumps, rubella, varicella, diphtheria, tetanus, pertussis), TB screening, and CPR certification will need to be submitted to the School of Nursing.
 An application and proof of immunization/TB form may be obtained from the faculty advisor or the School of Nursing office.

 d) A faculty advisor in the School of Nursing will be assigned to the student when the student is admitted to the university and your records are received in the School of Nursing.